Updated May 2026

-When you look at your resources is there another way to use your chosen item, a plastic milk bottle in a more practical way?
+So, when you look at your recycling, is there another way to use your chosen item, in this instance, a plastic milk bottle, but in a more practical way?

-You may ask yourself, I’ve seen this before and maybe you have, but maybe not like this!
+You may ask yourself, I’ve seen this before and maybe you have, but perhaps not like this!

-I was wanting to make one Ghost and one Witch using two milk bottles, but I could only find one bottle and whilst playing with this large plastic bottle turning it around and upside down, I thought hold it, why not do a duel ghoule with just one bottle!
+I wanted to make one Ghost and one Witch using two milk bottles, but I could only find one milk bottle, and whilst playing with this large plastic bottle, turning it around and upside down, I thought, hold it, why not do a duel ghoule with just one bottle!

-The handle of the bottle looks like a nose, a long Witches nose and if you spin it around on the other side there is the perfect surface to do your Ghosts eyes and mouth.
+The handle of the bottle looks like a long witch’s nose, and if you spin it around on the other side, there is the perfect surface to do your ghost’s eyes and mouth.

-In this craft project as it’s about a milk bottle and Halloween, the dark, creepy nights and lights, I will add a LED tealight inside the main body part to make it light up!
+As this project is about a Milk Bottle and Halloween, during the night, I will add an LED tealight inside the main body part to make it light up!

 Before we start here’s a quick reminder on what’s Halloween is about!

-There may have been some facts, that you or your kids may have not been aware of as the history of Halloween isn’t really highlighted that much, other than the amazing costumes that you can purchase or make for your kids to dress up in and go out trick or treating and now even Halloween partys are a big thing!
+There may have been some facts that you or your kids may not have been aware of, as the history of Halloween isn’t really highlighted that much, other than the amazing costumes that you can purchase or make for your kids to dress up in and go out trick or treating and now even Halloween parties are a big thing!

-For some reason kids love scarey things, dressing up as Ghosts, Witches, Vampires and Monsters, at least that part hasn’t changed!
+For some reason, kids love scary things, dressing up as Ghosts, Witches, Vampires and Monsters.
+At least that part hasn’t changed!

 RESOURCES!